Phase boundaries in algebraic conformal QFT: Extensions and Q-systems

 \begin{proposition} The intermediate extensions associated with the left resp.\ right centre of the Q-system for $\A\subset\B$ are $\A\subset\B\loc^+\subset\B$ resp.\ $\A\subset\B\loc^-\subset\B$. \end{proposition}

-{\em Proof:} By Lemma \ref{Ocomm}, $\B\loc^+$ is intermediate between $\A\subset\B$ and right-local w.r.t.\ $\B$ $\LRA$ $\B$ is left-local w.r.t.\ $\B\loc^+$, and by definition, they are maximal with these properties.
-By Lemma \ref{ll}, the associated intermediate projection $p$ is the maximal projection satisfying \eref{centerrel}.
+\begin{proof} By \lref{Ocomm}, $\B\loc^+$ is intermediate between $\A\subset\B$ and right-local w.r.t.\ $\B$ $\LRA$ $\B$ is left-local w.r.t.\ $\B\loc^+$, and by definition, they are maximal with these properties.
+By \lref{ll}, the associated intermediate projection $p$ is the maximal projection satisfying \eref{centerrel}.
 But these properties characterize the centre projection, hence $p=p^+$.
+Similar for $\B\loc^-$. \end{proof}

-This result gives a simple interpretation of the ``centre of a Q-system'' in terms of local algebras, namely as the relative commutant of local algebras associated with nested wedges (in two dimensions) or lightrays (in chiral theories).
+This result gives a simple interpretation of the ``centres of a Q-system'' in terms of local algebras, namely as the relative commutant of local algebras associated with nested wedges (in two dimensions) or lightrays (in chiral theories).